IntentArchitect/Docs/articles/application-development/software-factory/windows-defender-exclusions/windows-defender-exclusions.md

 > [!NOTE]
 > You may need to consult your IT department in providing access in order to perform these exclusions.
 You are also opening up areas of vulnerability so caution should be exercised.

+## Using the Dev Drive with Windows 11

+For further optimization, consider using a dedicated [Dev drive with Windows 11](https://learn.microsoft.com/en-us/windows/dev-drive/).
+This approach not only helps in protecting against antivirus scans but also enhances the overall performance of your development environment.